-Both Over Voltage and Under Voltage are active also during soft start (Under Voltage after than the output voltage reaches 0.6V).
-The reference used in this case to determine the UV thresholds is the increasing voltage driven by the 2048 soft start digital counter while the reference used for the OV threshold is the final reference programmed by the VID pins.
+Both Over Voltage and Under Voltage are active also during soft start (Under Voltage after than Vout reaches 0.8V).
+During soft-start the reference voltage used to determine the OV and UV thresholds is the increasing voltage driven by the 2048 soft start digital counter.